 For first responders, every second counts.
-This is especially true for police fleets.
-Whether responding to the scene of an accident or a public safety incident, the outcome can depend upon seconds.
-So, police fleets, as well as other law enforcement agencies, must be as efficient as possible so they can save lives and protect the public.
+This is especially true for police fleets responding to the scene of an accident or a public safety incident.
+These police fleets, as well as other law enforcement agencies, must be as efficient as possible so they can save lives, protect the public, and protect themselves.

 Faced with the increasing challenges of the 21st century, more and more law enforcement agencies are turning to modern tools and technologies to increase efficiency.
 GPS fleet management systems is one such tool that has helped police fleets across the country improve operations so they can better serve their communities.
 How?
 Police GPS tracking can be used to: